 |Computation Social Science||Decision Analysis & Risk Analysis||Economics and Finance|

 |Organizations, Technology and Entrepreneurship||Probability and Stochastic Systems||Operations Management|

 The design and operation of networks requires technical concepts such as information theory, algorithms, and optimization, but also depends on economic, social, and even political factors.

 One example is the concept of net neutrality, in which infrastructure providers seeking to recoup their investments by charging differently based on bandwidth consumption come into conflict with users who oppose making economic distinctions related to information content.
 The department has deep expertise in all facets of these and other problems of technology implementation and usage in the real world.

 Decision Analysis and Risk Analysis

-Professor Ron Howard defined the field of decision analysis in 1964 and continues to lead research at Stanford.
+MS&E Professor Ron Howard pioneered the field of decision analysis starting in 1964.
+And MS&E continues to lead in the field today.